open-component-model/ocm/examples/lib/creds.md

 it is possible to access standard credential stores, also.

-Similar to the OCM context, the credentials context is capable to manage the access to arbitrary credential stores, as ong as their type is supported by the actual program context.
+Similar to the OCM context, the credentials context is capable to manage the access to arbitrary credential stores, as long as their type is supported by the actual program context.
 Again, there are types for the repository/store specification and instantiation methods to map a specification to a repository object, which then allows accessing the named credentials found in this repository.
-The supported types can be dynamically registed by the program context.
+The supported types can be dynamically registered by the program context.

 Those repositories might require credentials, again.
 This is handled the same